THE HISTORY OF EDEN CEMETERY

 Eden Cemetery, the burial site of William Still, Father of the Underground Railroad, and many other abolitionists and early civil and equal rights activists was selected to be on the National Park Service National Underground Railroad Network to Freedom.

 Eden Cemetery is a part of Scribe Video Center's Precious Places Community History Project.
-In 2010, Eden was designated a Hallowed Ground Site, by the State of Pennsylvania to honor the over 400 United States Colored Troops Civil War Veterans, buried at Eden.
+In 2010, Eden was designated a Hallowed Ground Site, by the State of Pennsylvania to honor the United States Colored Troops Civil War Veterans, buried at Eden.

 Eden is on the National Register of Historic Places.

 - Douglas, A, B, C, D, E: Honoring Frederick Douglas

 - Celestine: Named after the first person buried at Eden, Celestine Moseley Cromwell